kalgon/expression-factory/README.md

       expression="URI('http://some.service.url').toURL()"
     />

-### Creating an EHCache CacheManager with a configuration relative to $CATALINA_BASE
+### Creating an EHCache CacheManager Resource with a configuration file relative to $CATALINA_BASE

 In web.xml: